chits-nema/Nestify/SWIPE_SYSTEM.md

 ### **3. Use the System**

 1. Click "I don't really know" on homepage
-2. Swipe through 30 properties
+2. Swipe through 15 initial properties
 3. Like properties that appeal to you
+4. Choose to see results or load 15 more (up to 50 total)
 4. View personalized recommendations with match scores

 ---